Men installing solar panels on roof

 FAQs about Solar Panel Size

-Most roofs in Australia can support a residential solar system, particularly if it’s a new-build property.
+Most roofs in Australia can support a residential solar system, particularly on newly built properties.
 Any roof in good condition should be able to withstand the weight of solar panels, but if in doubt, it’s best to get an installer to assess your roof to see if it’s in need of any repairs.

 Pros